amit-upadhyay-IT/FirebaseApps/FireApp/README.md

 # Sends data to server

-Important points :
+#Important points :

-1) After setting up firebase include these dependencies :
+#1) After setting up firebase include these dependencies :

     compile 'com.google.firebase:firebase-core:9.2.0'
     compile 'com.firebase:firebase-client-android:2.5.2'

 (you need to include these dependencies only when you are not getting 'cloud' option in your ProjectStructure).

 Also give the permission to internet

-2) You can simply use this :
+#2) You can simply use this :

     private Button mSendData;